 Then try to agree who gets which items.

-There might be some things you can’t agree on.
+There might be some things you cannot agree on.
 As a last resort, you could take it in turns to choose from a list of what’s left.

 Dividing possessions if you’ve been living together